 Selecting the "online only" option will stop delivery of printed copies for both journals.
 Your journal subscription already includes online access.
 Selecting "online only" means you do not wish to receive printed copies.

-To stop delivery of monthly printed journals, update your communication preferences.
+To stop delivery of monthly printed journals, update your privacy settings.

-To start delivery of monthly printed journals, update your communication preferences.
+To start delivery of monthly printed journals, update your privacy settings.

 If you would like to make a voluntary contribution to RheumPAC, the ACR's political action committee, please visit the RheumPAC page for investment information.
 Contributions must be made with a personal check or credit card and may only be made by United States citizens.

 You may make a voluntary contribution to the Rheumatology Research Foundation with your annual membership dues payment or on the Foundation’s website.